ralvarezkth/II142X/README.md

 ## Configuration of Moodle server

-A database supported by Moodle, such as MySQL, is a requirement on the on the Moodle server.
+A database supported by Moodle, such as MySQL, is a requirement on the Moodle server.
 The [CodeRunner plugin](https://moodle.org/plugins/qtype_coderunner) must also be aquired from the Moodle plugin directory.

 There are a few different ways to install plugins in Moodle which can be read about in the [Moodle documentation](https://docs.moodle.org/311/en/Installing_plugins).